ccmagithub/goc_release_info/README.md

 5. Fixed all the created time in correct UTC time.
 6. In order to have 3 layers of Job Template, Runner, and Jobs.
 7. Fixed runner action that when status is Inactive can only submit, and delete, active can only stop, delete.
+8. Fixed Harbor Api that solution can able to select the images from Harbor.

 [回到目錄 :arrow_heading_up:](#目錄)